acl2017submission/event-data/README.md

 ## key_argument_list_by_KR.txt

-This file contains 21 event types and list every property of them along with the KR value.
+This file contains 21 event types and list every argument of them ranked by the KR value.

 ## event_instance.tsv